oscarm417/jpmc-task-2/README.md

 # JPMC Task 2
-Starter repo for task 2 of JPMC's Software Engineer program
+Starter repo for task 1 of the JPMC software engineering program